flucoma/flucoma-for-pedagogues/flucoma-for-pedagogues.md

 10. Fit a KDTree to the analyses DataSet and use it to find the point nearest the mouse, `highlight` that point, and play back that slice.
     - When clicking and dragging on the plotter, the learner will notice that the highlighted point doesn't seem to track with the mouse as expected.
 This is because the visual perception of nearness in the Plotter doesn't correspond to the greatly mismatched scales in the two dimensions.
 This is another good opportunity to raise awareness about "know your data", particularly through the [Why Scale?
 Distance as Similarity](https://learn.flucoma.org/learn/why-scale/) web page.
 The content on this page was first expressed as [slide presentation](https://f003.backblazeb2.com/file/learnassets/examples/teaching-material/scaling.pdf), which could be used instead.
 11. Normalize the DataSet so it it can be displayed in Plotter's default normalized space and the KDTree lookup of the mouse position tracks better.
     - This is a potential stopping point where users can, again, include their own sounds and tweak parameters.
-Students could organize into small groups and give short improvised performances using idiosyncratic sounds with this performance instrument.
+Learners could organize into small groups and give short improvised performances using idiosyncratic sounds with this performance instrument.

 **MFCC Analysis and UMAP Dimensionality Reduction**